 The screw above is used to control the width of the feeding gap.
 You can use a coin to adjust the gap easily.
-The width will become bigger by rotating the screw clockwise toward the biggest dot.
+The width will become bigger by rotating the screw clockwise.
 Turn counterclockwise to decrease the gap.

 Figure 2-7 Rotate the Screw to Increase the Feeding Gap

 Figure 2-8 Rotate the Screw to Decrease the Feeding Gap

 To fine-tune the feeding gap, do the following:

 (1) As shown in the figure below, make sure that the Banknote Processing Wheel is on a smooth surface.